My-Upera/front-test/README.md

-Develop a Data Table to show Data that has been fetched from Mock API.
-The table must have Search, Sort, and Pagination features.
-It's essential to use Typescript and have strong Type.
-It would be a great pleasure if you develop Pixel Perfectly.
+Develop a Data Table that displays data fetched from a Mock API.
+The table should incorporate Search, Sort, and Pagination functionalities.
+It is crucial to implement the solution using Typescript and ensure strong typing throughout the implementation.
+Additionally, striving for pixel-perfect design alignment would be greatly appreciated.

 Figma Design: https://www.figma.com/file/IihiNUSeGYVR4SrrPn7Ovw/Table-UI-Design-Template-(Community)?type=design&node-id=7-618&mode=dev